-According to research, Oxytocin is a peptide often used throughout childbirth and is tightly linked to reproductive system functions.
+Studies suggest Oxytocin is a peptide often used throughout birth research and is tightly linked to reproductive system functions.
 The process of childbirth, often known as labor, is a natural process that occurs inside the body.
 Contractions of the uterus start regularly occurring during the beginning of labor and continue right up until the baby is born.

 There is no way to know for certain when the labor will start.
 Even though it is different for each female, some changes in a female’s body may begin anywhere from a few hours to a couple of weeks before the beginning of labor.
 They include an increased need to pee, vaginal discharge, and the onset of uterine contractions.
 The increased urge to urinate is mostly caused by the baby settling deeper into the pelvis.